harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/builds/run-jenkins-jobs-in-cd-pipelines.md

 ### What information is available to capture?

 Any Jenkins job information in the particular shell session of the pipeline can be captured and output using one or more Jenkins steps.
 In addition, you can capture information available using the built-in Harness variables.
-For more information, go to [Built-in and Custom Harness Variables Reference](/docs/platform/12_Variables-and-Expressions/harness-variables.md).
+For more information, go to [built-in and custom Harness variables reference](/docs/platform/variables-and-expressions/harness-variables/).

 Capturing and exporting output in the Jenkins step can be very powerful.
 For example, a Jenkins step could capture Jenkins build information, and a Harness service could echo the build information and use it in a complex function, and then export the output down the pipeline for further evaluation.

 ## Add the Jenkins step

 This step assumes you have a created a pipeline and CD stage.
-If you are new to stages, go to [Add a Stage](../../../platform/8_Pipelines/add-a-stage.md).
+If you are new to stages, go to [add a stage](/docs/platform/pipelines/add-a-stage/).

 In your CD Stage's **Execution**, select **Add Step**, then select **Jenkins**.

 ## Jenkins connector

 Select the Jenkins server you added as a Harness Jenkins connector.
-For more information, go to [Connect to Jenkins](../../../platform/7_Connectors/connect-to-jenkins.md).
+For more information, go to [connect to Jenkins](/docs/platform/connectors/connect-to-jenkins/).

 ## Job name